 Recommendations of approval from the Steering Committee, whether the request exceeds or is under $50,000, require a simple majority vote (50% + 1)

-If the Project Request is over $50,000, it must be heard by the Policy Committee.
+If the Project Request exceeds $50,000, it must be heard by the Policy Committee.
 See Step 4.

-If the Project Request is under $50,000, and has been recommended by the Steering Committee, move to Step 5.
+If the Project Request is under $50,000, and has been recommended for approval by the Steering Committee, move to Step 5.

-A Partner may pursue an if the project was not selected for funding.
+If the project was not selected for funding, a Partner may pursue an Appeal.

 Rank and Prioritization

-The Steering Committee will keep an ongoing List of Projects that have been approved/recommended.
+A designated member of the Steering Committee will keep an ongoing List of Projects that have been approved/recommended.

 Each project will receive a Ranking/Priority based on merit, as determined by the Steering Committee (and/or Policy Committee).